amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Softmax				| etc.        									|
 |						|												|
 |						|												|

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+The details of the network structures is listed in `cell 12`

+3.3 Training the model
+I take mini-batch (BATCH_SIZE = 128) SGD approach to train the network.
+The number of epochs is 100.
+The probability in dropout is 0.5.
+I use Adam method to optimize the loss function (cross entropy).
+Learning rate is 0.001.
+At each epoch, the accuracy in training and validation are printed out.
+We could see the accuracy is continually increasing in most of the epoches.
+At the last epoch, (EPOCH 100) Training Accuracy and Validation Accuracy reach into 1.000 and 0.964 respectively, which is a quite satisfactory result.
+The corresponding code is listed in `cell 17`.

+3.4 Validation and testing
+During the training, I check the validation accuracy to prevent overfitting.
+The Validation Accuracy reached into 0.964 at last epoch (100), and during the whole epoches in training, we could see the Validation Accuracy continually increasing.
+For testing, the accuracy is 0.936, which is quite satisfactory.
+The corresponding code is listed in `cell 18`

-My final model results were:
+In summary, my final model results were:
-* training set accuracy of ?
+* training set accuracy of 100%
-* validation set accuracy of ?
+* validation set accuracy of 96.4%
-* test set accuracy of ?
+* test set accuracy of 93.6%

+**4. Use the model to make predictions on new images**

+**5. Analyze the softmax probabilities of the new images**

+**6. Summarize the results with a written report**

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?